There are a number of hereditary and lifestyle-related factors that affect the health of your heart.

 At Optum, you’ll find state-of-the-art equipment and experienced specialists to give you the most accurate testing, effective treatment and surgical procedures.

-- Echo stress test: A test that uses sound waves to create moving pictures of your heart
+- Echo stress test: A test that assesses how your heart works under stress

 - Electrocardiogram (EKG): A test that records the electrical signals your heart makes

-- Echocardiogram: A test that uses sound waves to create pictures of your heart
+- Echocardiogram (echo): A test that uses sound waves to check the function and structure of your heart

 - Nuclear stress test: A test that uses special cameras to look for damaged or dead heart muscle